History of Lookout Pass

 2019

-• The American Made Peak 1 Quad Chairlift was installed over the summer and opened on 12/14/2019 officially replacing the older double chair that ran on the front face of the mountain.
-This new Skytrac Fixed Grip Quad lift doubles the uphill capacity on the front of the mountain in preparation for the expansion to Eagle Peak.
+- The Peak 1 Quad Chairlift was installed replacing the older double chair aka chair 1 that ran up the front face of the mountain.
+This new Skytrac Fixed Grip Quad lift doubled the uphill capacity on the front of the mountain in preparation for the expansion to Eagle Peak.

 2021

-• Chair #2 the Old Timberwolf Double Chairs were converted into a Triple Chair increasing uphill capacity by 50%.
+- Chair #2 the Old Timberwolf Double Chair was converted into a Triple Chair increasing uphill capacity by 50%.

 2022

-• Mountain Opens New Eagle Peak Expansion with 1,650ft vertical, 14 new trails and 3 glades, adding 500 more acres of skiable terrain.
+- The new Eagle Peak Expansion area opens with 1,650ft vertical, 14 new trails & 3 glades, adding 500 more acres of skiable terrain.
 This brings our total skiable acres to 1,023 acres.
 Top Summit elevation was increased to 6,150ft (higher elevations also has the benefit of receiving more and dryer snow).
-All serviced by a fixed grip Quad Chairlift.
+All serviced by the new fixed grip Eagle Peak Quad Chairlift.

 2023

-• Our NEWEST Lift addition the Eagle Peak Quad Chairlift had the motor controls optimized over the summer.
-This important step has shortened the ride time by 2.5 minutes.
+- The Eagle Peak Quad Chairlift motor controls were optimized over the summer speeding up the lift which shortened the ride time by 2.5 minutes.

 2024